datenstrom/community/README.md

 ## Acknowledgements

-Made in Europe with many contributors.
-Thank you for the good work.
+Made in Europe.
+Thank you to all members and contributors.